thosgood/qubit.guide/README.md

     + Some excellent lecture notes on quantum information theory.
 - S. Aaronson. _Quantum Computing since Democritus_.
 Cambridge University Press, 2013.
 Complementary lecture notes also available [here](https://www.scottaaronson.com/democritus/).
     + A bit more idiosyncratic and fun to read, but still very informative.

+## Contact

+For any problems or queries regarding this site or its contents, please get in touch with [Tim Hosgood](https://thosgood.com).

 ---